Ezro/bw_http_forwarder/README.md

 ## Testing the tool
 While the tool is running, you should be able to make simple GET calls via your favorite tool (browser, postman, curl, etc.) with your StarCraft running.

-Here is a snippet I captured using Fiddler while scrubbing logging in and scrubbing around online:
+Here is a snippet I captured using Fiddler while logging in and clicking around online:
 ![Fiddler snippet](https://raw.githubusercontent.com/Ezro/bw_http_forwarder/refs/heads/main/fiddler_snippet.png)

 These calls appear to be directly available from the main menu as long as you're connected to Battle.net.